Winfield Township, New Jersey: Local government

 Winfield Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of the Township Committee, whose three members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.
 The Mayor, in addition to voting as a member of the Township Committee, presides over the committee's meetings and carries out ceremonial duties.

-As of 2024, members of the Winfield Township Committee are Mayor Robert F. Reilly (R, term on committee and as mayor ends December 31, 2022), Joseph P. Byrne (D, 2024) and Adam Koomer (D, 2023).
+As of 2024, members of the Winfield Township Committee are Mayor Joseph P. Byrne (D, term on committee and as mayor ends December 31, 2024), Adam Koomer (D, 2026), and Robert Reilly (R, 2025).

 In March 2016, Sue E. Wright was appointed to fill the term expiring in December 2017 that had been held by Oneida M. Braithwaite.

 In 2018, the township had an average property tax bill of $3,574, the lowest in the county, compared to an average bill of $11,278 in Union County and $8,767 statewide.